aime-team/aime-mlc/aime-mlc-installation-guide.md

 ```

-AIME provides different branches for the AIME MLCs depending on the model of the GPU, NVIDIA or AMD, and the generation:
+AIME offers solutions for the AIME MLCs depending on the model of the GPU, NVIDIA or AMD, and the generation:

-- stable-cuda-ada: used for the current NVIDIA GPU generation "Ada Lovelace and Hopper" like RTX 4090, RTX 5000/ 6000 ada, H100 it is currently backward compatible with Ampere based GPUs, but does not provide earlier version only available for the Ampere generation
+- CUDA_ADA: used for the current NVIDIA GPU generation "Ada Lovelace and Hopper" like RTX 4090, RTX 5000/ 6000 ada, H100 it is currently backward compatible with Ampere based GPUs, but does not provide earlier version only available for the Ampere generation

-- stable-cuda-ampere: for the NVIDIA Ampere generation, like RTX 3090, RTX A5000/A6000, A100
+- CUDA_AMPERE: for the NVIDIA Ampere generation, like RTX 3090, RTX A5000/A6000, A100

-- stable-cuda: for the NVIDIA Turing GPU generation, like RTX 2080TI, RTX Titan, Quadro RTX
+- CUDA: for the NVIDIA Turing GPU generation, like RTX 2080TI, RTX Titan, Quadro RTX

-- stable-rocm6: for AMD ROCM 6.0 supported GPUs
+- ROCM6: for AMD ROCM 6.0 supported GPUs

-- stable-rocm5: for AMD ROCM 5.0 supported GPUs
+- ROCM5: for AMD ROCM 5.0 supported GPUs

+Users can specify the desired architecture for the current container using the -arch cuda_architecture flag (default: CUDA_ADA).
+If a fixed architecture is preferred for an entire session, it can be set by saving the desired GPU architecture in the MLC_ARCH environment variable, for example: export MLC_ARCH=CUDA.

+It is important to note that the -arch flag takes precedence over the environment variable value.
+Similarly, if the environment variable is defined, it overrides the default architecture setting.

 The next step is to add in /home/user/.bashrc the path where aime-ml-containers was cloned to, in the above example /home/$USER/aime-ml-containers, adding the following at the end of .bashrc: